ianpreston/cask/README.md

 ## Getting Started

-Create a new container with a default filesystem:
+Create a new container named `example` from the `default` image:

-    $ sudo cask create --default example
+    $ sudo cask create example default

 Then start it up: